Sargodha Punjab, Pakistan Travel Guide

 Discover the spiritual traditions and everyday life of Punjab's heartland.

-Chiniot's wooden carvings demonstrate regional artistry.
+Chiniot's carvings made of wood demonstrate regional artistry.

 The region is full of Sufi traditions, attracting devotees.